ChetanTayal138/ASL-to-Text/Readme.md

 The keras_pred.py module is fed with the image taken by the above module and this image is then used by our saved model in the model.json file to make a prediction.
 The weights of the model have been saved in the cnn_model.h5 file.

 Finally the predicted letter is displayed on to the screen.
+(The prediction part is not working for the time being as the model only ends up predicting p or x)